 If you include any of those resource types on your landing pages and think to attach them to a form, make it more straightforward to fill out than in other specific parts of your eCommerce website.

 If you want to have a process that involves several steps that start on your landing page, try to include a prior summary of the steps that people must take to simplify their buying journey.
-This will let users know how long the purchase process or query will take, putting their mind to ease.
+This will let users know how long the purchase process or query will take, putting their minds to ease.

 For a little bit of inspiration, head over to HubSpot’s blog on 13 great landing page examples you’ll want to copy in 2021.